closeups of Shelley

 Ultrasuede: In Search Of Halston

 Outtakes from both photo shoots have been used in the numerous documentaries (that have been coming out in the last decade) about Halston's life and work.
 Halston was a brilliant designer and he carefully chose the models he put in his brilliantly constructed creations.
-In the 2010 docu Ultrasuede: In Search Of Halston, model-turned-Oscar-winner Angelica Huston said, "He didn't want a bunch of blank-faced models.
+In the 2010 docu Ultrasuede: In Search Of Halston, model-turned-Oscar-winner Anjelica Huston said, "He didn't want a bunch of blank-faced models.
 He wanted girls with personality."
 The "look" was very important to Halston, as well as movement and projection.
-Angelica added, "It was about attitude.
+Anjelica added, "It was about attitude.
 It was about the way you walked.
 Character."
 And that is what Shelley had loads of.
 Shelley had a fabulousness about her that Halston recognized as soon as he saw her.
 She had a Halston-approved look.